Billiam/cncjs-pendant-streamdeck-docs/content/docs/installation/index.md

 ## Streamdeck

 Follow [Web](#web) steps above to generate create a configuration directory, `config.json` file, and button images.
-You can skip the `cncrc` step if you do not need the web interface.
+You can skip the `.cncrc` step if you do not need the web interface.

 ### Linux